openshift/openshift-azure/docs/testing.md

 `test/e2e/`.
 It uses [ginko](https://github.com/onsi/ginkgo) and [gomega](https://github.com/onsi/gomega).

-To run these tests you will need to have OpenShift cluster running. to execute e2e tests locally, execute: `make e2e` or `go test -tags e2e ./test/e2e`
+To run these tests you will need to have OpenShift cluster running. to execute e2e tests locally, execute: `make e2e` or `go test -tags e2e ./test/e2e`.

+See [e2e requirements](e2e/requirements.md) for more information on the expected inputs to our e2e tests.

 ## OpenShift Origin Conformance tests